fastfists/ZyftySc/spec.md

 of sale include the sales price, the non-refundable deposit amount (if any), the refundable deposit amount (if any), the buyer’s requirement to agree to all the terms of the Lease Agreement and the time allotted for closing.
-The NFT sales price must be enough to pay the 0.5% NFT Minting Fee to Zyfty, to clear all lien amounts and to pay the gas fee for the transaction, or the property cannot be sold.
+The NFT sales price must be enough to pay the 0.5% NFT Transfer Fee to Zyfty, to clear all lien amounts and to pay the gas fee for the transaction, or the property cannot be sold.